 More information: SAGE recommendations for prioritizing vaccines in the context of limited supply

 Can breastfeeding women get vaccinated?

 Yes.
 Lactating women can get vaccinated and because they are as likely to benefit from vaccination as other adults their age, and breastfeeding offers substantial health benefits to lactating women and their breastfed children.
 WHO does not recommend discontinuing breastfeeding because of vaccination.
-As of June 2021, there are no contraindications for this group.

 Since none of the COVID-19 vaccines are live virus vaccines, it is biologically and clinically unlikely that they would pose a risk to the breastfeeding child.

 Can people with underlying conditions get vaccinated against COVID-19?